-Willie Nelson may be a national treasure nowadays, but the long-haired outlaw almost called it quits plenty of times.
-In fact, he did call it quits at least once in 1972.
+Willie Nelson may be a national treasure nowadays, but the long-haired country music outlaw almost called it quits plenty of times.
+He did call it quits at least once in 1972.

 A Writer Looking to Break Out